-The Gemini Sailing Project was set up in 1986 to take adults with severe learning disabilities sail training.
-It is a non-profit making organisation run totally on a voluntary basis.
+The Gemini Sailing Project was set up in 1986 to take adults with severe learning disabilities Sail Training.
+It is a non-profit organisation run totally on a voluntary basis.

-From the onset, the success of the Gemini Project has relied on the ongoing support of the Rona Sailing Project whose boats we charter for the trips
+From the outset, the success of the Gemini Project has relied on the ongoing support of the Rona Sailing Project whose yachts we charter for the trips

-Four trips each year are organised, two in the spring and a further two in the autumn.
-The crew join the boat at the Universal Marina at 11.00 am on day one and are back at the mooring ready to go home by 4.30 pm on day four.
+Four trips each year are organised, two in the Spring and a further two in the Autumn.
+The crew join the boat at Universal Marina at 11.00 am on day one and are back at the mooring ready to go home by 4.30 pm on day four.

-The destinations will vary on weather and tide, but a typical trip will go to Cowes and/or Yarmouth on the Isle of Wight, Portsmouth Harbour, Gosport and Southampton Water.
-The aim is not to go far but to provide the experience of life on board a large boat and as many sailing experiences as possible within the time frame.
+The destinations will vary depending on weather and tide, but a typical trip will go to Cowes and/or Yarmouth on the Isle of Wight, Portsmouth Harbour, Gosport and Southampton Water.
+The aim is not to go far, but to provide the experience of life on board a large boat and as many sailing experiences as possible within the timeframe.

-The remainder of the team is made up from people from all walks of life and degrees of experience.
-The key thing is that all helpers work together drawing on each other's strengths and contributions to making a safe, exciting and thoroughly enjoyable trip for everyone.
+The remainder of the team is made up of people from all walks of life and degrees of experience.
+The key thing is that all helpers work together, drawing on each other's strengths and contributions, to create a safe, exciting and thoroughly enjoyable trip for everyone.

-The cost is £130 per crew member.
-This is an inclusive fee of all accommodation, sailing tuition, insurance and meals, including one meal out at a restaurant.
+The cost is £130 per Crew Member.
+This is an inclusive fee of all accommodation, sailing tuition, insurance and meals, and one meal out at a restaurant.
 The only extra money needed is some cash for drinks ashore and any gifts that an individual might wish to purchase.

 Helpers are asked to pay £40 in payment for all food and accommodation for the trip.